-The composition of building facades shall-should also be considered in relation to adjacent buildings of historic or architectural value.
+The composition of building facades shall also be considered in relation to adjacent buildings of historic or architectural value.
 While it is not the intent to maintain a consistent treatment along the street edge, the composition of new development shall seek to be harmonious and compatible with elements of adjacent structures, such as window proportions, the design of horizontal belt courses and cornice treatments, building materials and architectural elements.

-3. Upper-Level Facades. (i.e., the two to three levels of building wall above the ground floor up to the 55-foot Base Height)
+3. Upper-Level Facades. (i.e., the two to three levels of building wall up to the 55-foot Base Height)

-Upper-level facades shall should provide a counterpoint to the storefronts below and provide a visually interesting and varied edge to the public space of the street.
-In general, the upper-level façade shall should be built to the property line and consist of carefully composed "punctured openings" within a richly detailed wall.
+Upper-level facades shall provide a counterpoint to the storefronts below, and provide a visually interesting and varied edge to the public space of the street.
+In general, the upper-level façade shall be built to the property line and consist of carefully composed "punctured openings" within a richly detailed wall.
 A variety of treatments shall be introduced to create richness in both the horizontal and vertical planes, including:

 - balconies

 - bay windows

 - flower boxes

-- awnings

-- cornice and belt courses - building modulation as described in SCMC 24.12.185., etc.
+- awnings - cornice and belt courses, etc.